-I was formless, or I just do not know what I am.
-I currently exist, with no knowledge why, or how come I exist.
-Stuck among the other entities – rocks, ground, and moving objects, which they call animals, or insects, whatever may be.
+I was formless—perhaps I just do not know what I am.
+I exist—cogito ergo sum, with no preceding thought how.
+Now I am stuck along these other entities: rocks, ground, and these mobile objects which they call animals (or insects, whatever they may be).

-There was once a white sheep that walked straight towards me.
-The sheep, which looked docile and merry, sings hymns and songs of joy.
-While walking it noticed me sitting on a rock, and so approached me in a friendly manner.
+Then I saw this white sheep walking straight towards me.
+Docile and merry it sings hymns and songs of joy, and while doing those it noticed me sitting on a rock, and approached me in a friendly manner.

-I was too moved by his speech, and envious of his joy.
-The genuine sanguinity of the sheep is too appealing to me.
-So I stood up from the rock, and followed the sheep blindly as I know, ignorant from the existence of the shepherd.
-I asked the sheep why it follows the shepherd, and it replied, “Because it is my purpose, and I need a guide.”
+Too moved by his speech I became envious of his joy.
+The genuine sanguinity of the sheep comes too appealing for me—after all, being idle makes nothing at all.
+Thus I stood up from the rock and followed the sheep as blindly as I know, ignorant from the existence of the shepherd.
+Then I asked him why:

 Not only the sheep is present, as it is with so many other lambs, with different varying sizes and color.
 I, dominantly colored dark saw some lamb’s wool white as snow, and some with yellow, and some with touches of red.
 I tried to blend with my same color, and I found them quite few – particularly seven, and they looked just like me, dazed and confused.